-- •If you kill a severely emaciated (very skinny) deer or a deer that is obviously sick contact the DNR Wildlife Resources Section office nearest you. - •Don't feed or bait deer.
-These practices concentrate deer, increase the likelihood of spread of any disease present in the deer herd, and may introduce foreign contaminants via the feed or bait. - Harvest adequate numbers of antlerless deer to maintain deer populations in balance with natural food supplies.
-A deer population in balance with available habitat is healthier and better able to fight diseases. - •Use caution in spreading urine-based lures in the environment and avoid placing deer lures on the ground or on vegetation where deer can reach them.
-Placing them out of reach of deer still allows air circulation to disperse the scent. - •If you plan to hunt deer or elk in a state known or suspected to harbor CWD follow that state's rules on removing animals from the area.
-Bring back only boned out meat and thoroughly cleaned skull plates and antlers. - •If you hunt in Hampshire County, dispose of the non-edible portions of your deer in a responsible matter and cooperate with DNR requests for information and samples needed for CWD testing. - •If you observe live deer or elk being transported in a truck or trailer notify your local DNR office as soon as possible.
+- If you kill a severely emaciated (very skinny) deer or a deer that is obviously sick contact the WV DNR Wildlife Resources Section office nearest you. - Don't feed or bait deer.
+These practices concentrate deer, increase the likelihood of spread of any disease present in the deer herd, and may introduce foreign contaminates via the feed or bait. - Harvest adequate numbers of antlerless deer to maintain deer populations in balance with natural food supplies.
+A deer population in balance with available habitat is healthier and better able to fight diseases. - Use caution in spreading urine based lures in the environment and avoid placing deer lures on the ground or on vegetation where deer can reach them.
+Placing them out of reach of deer still allows air circulation to disperse the scent. - If you plan to hunt deer or elk in a state known or suspected to harbor CWD follow that state's rules on removing animals from the area.
+Bring back only boned out meat and thoroughly cleaned skull plates and antlers. - If you deer hunt in Hampshire County, please see special WV regulations regarding carcass transport and baiting in the Hunting and Trapping Regulations Summary or online at www.wvdnr.gov.
+Also, please cooperate with WVDNR requests for information and samples needed for CWD testing. - If you observe live deer or elk being transported in a truck or trailer notify your local DNR office as soon as possible.